Baltimore bridge collapses after powerless cargo ship rams into support column; 6 presumed dead | Science-Environment

 The ship was moving at 8 knots, roughly 9 mph (14.8 kph), the governor said.

-Jagged remnants of the bridge could be seen jutting up from the water's surface.
+Jagged remnants of the bridge could be seen jutting up from the water in the aftermath of the collapse.
 The on-ramp ended abruptly where the span once began.

 "The ship was there, and the bridge was in the water, like it was blown up," he said.

-President Joe Biden said he planned to travel to Baltimore "as quickly as I can" and that he intends for the federal government to pick up the entire cost of rebuilding the bridge.
+President Joe Biden said he planned to travel to Baltimore and intends for the federal government to pick up the entire cost of rebuilding.

-"This is going to take some time," Biden said.
-"The people of Baltimore can count on us, though, to stick with them at every step of the way until the port is reopened and the bridge is rebuilt."
-The FBI was on the scene and said there was no credible information to suggest terrorism.

-The Dali was headed from Baltimore to Colombo, Sri Lanka, and flying under a Singapore flag, according to data from Marine Traffic.
-The container ship is about 985 feet (300 metres) long and about 157 feet (48 metres) wide, according to the website.

-Danish shipping giant Maersk said it had chartered the vessel.
-No Maersk crew and personnel were on board.

-Last year, the Port of Baltimore handled a record 52.3 million tons of foreign cargo worth $80 billion, according to the state.
+Last year the Port of Baltimore handled a record 52.3 million tons of foreign cargo worth USD 80 billion, according to the state.

-The head of a supply chain management company said Americans should expect shortages of goods from the effect of the collapse on ocean container shipping and East Coast trucking.
+The head of a supply chain management company said Americans should expect shortages of goods from the collapse's effect on ocean container shipping and East Coast trucking.

 "It's not just the port of Baltimore that's going to be impacted," said Ryan Petersen, CEO of Flexport.

-The collapse, though, is not likely to hurt worldwide trade because Baltimore is not a major port for container vessels, but its facilities are more important when it comes to goods such as farm equipment and autos, said Judah Levine, head of research for global freight booking platform Freightos.
+The collapse, though, is not likely to hurt worldwide trade because Baltimore is not a major port for container vessels. its its facilities are more important when it comes to goods such as farm equipment and autos, said Judah Levine, head of research for global freight booking platform Freightos.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)